kidonng/scoop-docs/packages/docs/docs/misc/Why-PowerShell.md

 - Modules.
 Who knows how they work?
 - Doesn't seem like a first class shell within Windows
 - The built-in parameter parsing isn't good
-- A heavy 'sysadmin' feel that makes developers/devops sad
+- A heavy "sysadmin" feel that makes developers/DevOps sad

-## Nevertheless..
+## Nevertheless...

 You should still use PowerShell.
 Why?
 Because you can ignore most of these problems, and you're still left with a great, flexible, dynamic, functional scripting language.

-You don't have to write `Verb-Noun` 'cmdlets', just write a script.
-Return text from your powershell scripts if you want&mdash;because text is the universal interface.
+You don't have to write `Verb-Noun` "cmdlets", just write a script.
+Return text from your PowerShell scripts if you want —— because text is the universal interface.
 Parse your own parameters (or dot-source [getopt](https://github.com/lukesampson/psutils/blob/master/getopt.ps1)).
 If someone mentions PoSH, ridicule them publicly (kidding).

 So once you ignore the bad points, what are you left with?